patrickmj/Multilanguage/README.md

 If the plugin is installed, Simple Pages and Exhibits content will disappear without updating the language assignments from the Multilanguage Content tab.
-Each new SP or Exhibit requires a language assignment from that page.
+Each new simple page or Exhibit requires a language assignment from that page.

 Warning